w3c/html-ruby/explainers/ruby-tts.md

   the task becomes even more challenging if we consider also needing a Japnese dictionary of all Chinese names…
-* Ruby can be just as useful in minority or regional languages, for which comprehensive dictionaries or contextal analysis systems do not always exist.
+* Ruby can be just as useful in minority or regional languages, for which comprehensive dictionaries or contextual analysis systems do not always exist.
 * Not all user agents run on high-end devices with unlimited storage for comprehensive dictionaries, especially given that dictionaries in multiple languages may be needed.